 - Power Extension Cords of ANY KIND

-The ONLY WAY you can hide the TV power cord out of sight while complying to building code is to plug it into a power outlet behind the TV so that the power cord is hidden between the TV and the wall & NOT inside of a wall.
-So, you will need a dedicated power outlet installed up high on the wall where it would end up behind the TV once it’s mounted.
+The ONLY WAY you can hide TV power cord out of sight while complying to building code is to plug it into a power outlet behind the TV so that the power cord is hidden behind the TV & NOT inside a wall.
+So, you will need a power outlet installed up high – where it would end up behind the TV once your TV is mounted.

-If you don’t have an existing electrical outlet installed on the wall dedicated for your TV, then you might want to consider installing a Bridge-Style Power Kit instead.
+If you don’t already have an existing electrical outlet installed up high on the wall where you want to mount your TV, then you might want to consider installing a Bridge-Style Power Kit instead.